Hausdorff dimension of union of lines that cover a curve: The results

 The following lemma is a special case of a result of Molter and Rela \cite{Furstenberg} and also of a different result of Falconer and Mattila \cite{KFPM}.

-\begin{lemma} Let $X$ be a set of lines.
+\begin{lemma} Let $X$ be a set of lines in the plane.
 Then, the set $\bigcup X$ has Hausdorff dimension $2$ if the set of slopes of $X$ has Hausdorff dimension at least $1$. \end{lemma}

-Our first goal is to show there exists a strictly convex function such that the union of the set of one sided tangent lines has dimension $1$.
+Our first goal is to show there exists a strictly convex function such that the union of the set of one-sided tangent lines has dimension $1$.
 The idea is the following.
 We construct a strictly increasing function whose image is zero dimensional.
-Then, its integral together with the set of one sided tangent lines will satisfy Lemma \ref{lslope}.
-Thus, the union of the set of one sided tangent lines will have Hausdorff dimension one.
+Then, its integral together with the set of one-sided tangent lines will satisfy Lemma \ref{lslope}.
+Thus, the union of the set of one-sided tangent lines will have Hausdorff dimension one.

-\begin{theorem} There exists a strictly convex function $F:[0,1]\rightarrow \R$ such that the union of the set of one sided tangent lines $E$ has Hausdorff dimension $1$. \end{theorem}
+\begin{theorem} There exists a strictly convex function $F:[0,1]\rightarrow \R$ such that the union of the set of one-sided tangent lines $E$ has Hausdorff dimension $1$. \end{theorem}

 \begin{proof} For all $x\in[0,1]$, we can write $x=\sum_{i=1}^\infty \omega_i/2^i,\text{ for }\omega_i\in\{0,1\} \text{ for all } i\in\N.$ Let $B=\{k/2^n\mid k,n\in \N; k\leq 2^n\}$.
 Observe that points in $B$ can be represented by two different sums (one is a finite sum, the other is an infinite sum), we shall always choose the finite sum.
 Consider the function $f:[0,1]\rightarrow [0,1]$, defined as